 The Cisco IOS software is packaged in software images.
 Each image contains a specific set of Cisco IOS features.
+Release 12.2(2)B3 is supported on the Cisco 6400 NRP-2 and NRP-2SV only.
+The Cisco 6400 NRP-1 and NSP support Release 12.2(2)B2.

 Table 2 lists the features supported by the Cisco 6400 NRP images in this release.
 Table 3 lists the features supported by the Cisco 6400 NSP images in this release.
 These tables also include features supported by earlier releases.
+The entries in the right columns indicate the release in which the feature was first supported.

 This table might not be cumulative or list all the features in each image.
 You can find the most current Cisco IOS documentation on Cisco.com.
 These electronic documents may contain updates and modifications made after hard-copy documents were printed.
 For a list of the T-train features in this platform, refer to Feature Navigator.
-For more information about Feature Navigator, see the "Feature Navigator" section on page 35.
+For more information about Feature Navigator, see the "Feature Navigator" section on page 34.